Alaska Airlines

 Background

-Alaska's mobile app was a shiny beacon during its last refresh in 2015, but years later, it was riddled with tech & design debt.
+Alaska's mobile app was a shiny beacon after its refresh in 2015, but it was only a surface layer refresh and years later, it was riddled with tech & design debt.

 Unlock the ability for guests to continuously engage with our app by expanding our experiences & offerings to go beyond the day of travel.